magnet

 Introduction:

 The purpose of this Insight is to explain permanent magnets in a way that is in agreement with advanced textbooks on the subject, and that emphasizes the results in these textbooks without requiring nearly the mathematics that these textbooks use.
-The magnetic fields from a permanent magnet can readily be understood by looking to the magnetic surface currents that result from the magnetization of the magnetic material.
+The magnetic fields from a permanent magnet can readily be understood by looking at the magnetic surface currents that result from the magnetization of the magnetic material.
 The magnetization of a permanent magnet is maintained by the magnetic field from its magnetic surface currents in a self-consistent manner.
 In this Insight, a couple of rather straightforward calculations will be performed to show how the permanent magnet state results.

-(Note: In this Insight , c.g.s. units are being used, but the reader can hopefully adapt the concepts to any units that they may prefer, including SI and MKS. )
+(Note: In this Insight, c.g.s. units are being used, but the reader can hopefully adapt the concepts to any units that they may prefer, including SI and MKS. )

 Ferromagnetism and magnetic susceptibilities ## \chi ## and ## \chi’ ## for ## H ## and ## B ##:

 Ferromagnetism is characterized by a very large response of the magnetization to the applied magnetic field.
 In many instances, the sample consists of a long cylinder of magnetic material inside a solenoid, and the magnetization ## M ## is measured as a result of the field ## H ## from the solenoid.
 For linear cases, and even in non-linear cases, the magnetic susceptibility ## \chi ## is defined by the equation ## M=\chi H ##.
-Because of magnetic surface currents, the magnetic field in the material is not ## H ## but actually ## B=H+4 \pi M ##.
-It is the magnetic field ## B ## that actually causes the magnetization ## M ## to be the value that it is.
+Because of magnetic surface currents, the magnetic field in the material is not ## H ## but ## B=H+4 \pi M ##.
+It is the magnetic field ## B ## that causes the magnetization ## M ## to be the value that it is.
 An alternative magnetic susceptibility ## \chi’ ## can be defined as ## M=\chi’ B ##.
 Assuming linearity in both cases, these two parameters are related by ## \chi’=\frac{\chi}{1+4 \pi \chi} ##.
 (This result can be obtained by substituting ## H=\frac{M}{\chi} ## in the equation ## B=H+4 \pi M ## and solving for ## M ## as a function of ## B ##.)
 There is an inherent non-linearity that occurs in these systems for ## \chi’>\frac{1}{4 \pi} ## as we shall see momentarily.

 Brief Description of Magnetic Surface Currents :

 To follow the result of the next paragraph, it is necessary to be familiar with the concept of magnetic surface currents.
 A brief description of them is in order at this point.
 Magnetic surface currents are the result of gradients in the magnetization vector ## M ##.(The magnetization is a result of magnetic moments being aligned in the same direction at the atomic level.
 These magnetic moments can be viewed as sub-microscopic current loops all circulating in the same direction=e.g. clockwise.
-The net effect in bulk material that has uniform magnetization is that these circulating current loops cancel each other, but these aligned magnetic moments will produce a net effect at a surface boundary that results in a surface current which can be of considerable strength=even many, many times stronger than the current of a solenoid.)
+The net effect in bulk material that has uniform magnetization is that these circulating current loops cancel each other, but these aligned magnetic moments will produce a net effect at a surface boundary that results in a surface current that can be of considerable strength=even many, many times stronger than the current of a solenoid.)
 In the bulk material this results in a magnetic current density ## J_m ## satisfying ## \nabla \times M=\frac{J_m}{c} ##.
 At surface boundaries, this results (by application of Stokes’ theorem) in a surface current per unit length ## K_m=c M \times \hat{n} ## where ## \hat{n} ## is a unit vector normal to the surface.
 The magnetic fields from these magnetic surface currents are computed the same way as from any other currents, by using Biot-Savart’s law and/or Ampere’s law.
 For the case of a cylindrical sample with magnetization along the z-axis, the magnetic surface currents are on the outer surface of the cylinder and are concentric with the current of the solenoid whose ## H ## field is used to create the magnetization in the sample.
-These magnetic surface currents that result from the magnetization generate their own magnetic field which adds to the ## H ## field as we shall compute in the paragraph that follows.
+These magnetic surface currents that result from the magnetization generate their magnetic field which adds to the ## H ## field as we shall compute in the paragraph that follows.
 It should be noted that the magnetic field ## B ## of a permanent magnet, both inside and outside the permanent magnet, can be computed simply from the magnetic surface currents, assuming the magnetization ## M ## is nearly uniform throughout the magnet.

 Computing the geometric series for the applied magnetic field ## H ## plus the resulting magnetization and surface currents that generate additional magnetic field and additional magnetization, etc. :

 Consider an unmagnetized cylindrical sample to which a weak field of strength ## H ## is applied by the current in a solenoid.
 There will necessarily result a magnetization ## M_o=\chi’ H ##, and from this magnetization ## M_o ## results surface current per unit length ## K_{mo}=cM_o##.
 This surface current per unit length produces a magnetic field ## B_1=4 \pi M_o ##.
 (Compare with the magnetic field from a solenoid, which has the same geometry as the surface currents around a cylinder: For a solenoid of current with ## n ## turns per unit length, the current per unit length ## K=nI ## and the magnetic field inside the solenoid is ## B= \frac{4 \pi n I}{c} ##).
 The result is an additional magnetization ## M_1=\chi’ B_1 ##.
 This magnetization ## M_1 ## in turn has surface current per unit length ## K_{m1}=cM_1 ##, and generates a magnetic field ## B_2=4 \pi M_1 ##.
 The cycle continues.
 The result is an infinite geometric series with the magnetic field ## B_{total}=H+B_1+B_2+…=\frac{H}{1-4 \pi \chi’} ## and the magnetization ## M= \frac{\chi’ H}{1-4 \pi \chi’} ##.
 For ## \chi’>\frac{1}{4 \pi} ## the geometric series diverges and the result will be a large value of magnetization ## M ## that is finite, but nearly saturated.
 The finite limit of these magnetic systems, which is a saturation of the magnetization ## M ## for large ## B ##, is the inherent non-linearity (with the response of the ## M ## to a strong magnetic field ## B ## being less than linear) in these systems.
 (In this case, ## \chi’ ## is not constant for large magnetic field ## B ##).
-For many materials, for which ## \chi’> \frac{1}{4 \pi} ##, it is possible to remove the initial ## H ## with the result being a permanent magnet where the magnetization ## M ## is maintained by the magnetic field ## B ## produced by its own magnetic surface currents.
+For many materials, for which ## \chi’> \frac{1}{4 \pi} ##, it is possible to remove the initial ## H ## with the result being a permanent magnet where the magnetization ## M ## is maintained by the magnetic field ## B ## produced by its magnetic surface currents.

 Qualitative understanding of the shape of the hysteresis curve of ## M ## vs. ## H ## considering the magnetic surface currents along with the solenoid current: